Osvaldo Civirani

 Until 1963, Civirani worked mainly as still photographer on over two hundred films.

 From 1963 until 1976, Civirani produced and directed 20 films in such diverse genres as erotic mondo film, peplum, eurospy film, Spaghetti Western, costume drama, comedy, giallo, and exotic erotic drama.

 As author, he wrote two autobiographical books that were published in 1995 and 2003.

-Biography

-1917-1963: Early life and work as still photographer
+Early life and still photography

 Civirani was born in Rome as son of a photographer.

 From 1935 to 1965, Civirani was still photographer on the set of more than two hundred films.

 In 1943, being hired as still photographer on the set of Luchino Visconti's Ossessione, Civirani introduced the novelty of taking pictures not after the scene was shot - in a constellation that was staged for this purpose -, but while the scene was being shot, using for that purpose the lighter and unobtrusive Plaubel Makina 3.
 According to Civirani, this was also the first time that the still photographer appeared in the title credits.

-Civirani continued working as still photographer for other renowned Italian directors such as Alessandro Blasetti (Fabiola), Federico Fellini (The White Sheik), Roberto Rossellini (The Flowers of St. Francis) and Carlo Lizzani (Chronicle of Poor Lovers).
+Civirani continued working as still photographer for other Italian directors such as Alessandro Blasetti (Fabiola), Federico Fellini (The White Sheik), Roberto Rossellini (The Flowers of St. Francis) and Carlo Lizzani (Chronicle of Poor Lovers).